Dennis Bray

-Dennis Bray is an active emeritus professor at University of Cambridge.
+Dennis Bray (born 1939) is an active emeritus professor at University of Cambridge.
 His group is also part of the Oxford Centre for Integrative Systems Biology.
 After a first career in Neurobiology, working on cell growth and movement, Dennis Bray moved in Cambridge to develop computational models of cell signaling, in particular in relation to bacterial chemotaxis.

 On 3 November 2006 he was awarded the Microsoft European Science Award for his work on chemotaxis of E. coli.